ballerina-platform/module-ballerina-io/examples/bow/README.md

 Then provide the input value.
 This input value indicates the number of most frequent words users wants to retrieve.
 For example:

 ```
-> Enter the frequency boundry value: 10
+> Enter the number of most frequent words to retrieve: 10
 ```

 Here, the boundary value 10 means it gives the most frequent ten words along with their frequencies as a map.